NileshArnaiya/nilesharnaiya.github.io/_pages/about.md

 I learned to code pretty late when I was 17 years old, compared to the kids I taught being age 7 and up.
 Immediately the passion to learn was fueled, and I put in all the hard work – pulled all-nighters, learned from edX, Udacity(They had an app - that old I am), Coursera before it was cool – they were literally just launched then.

-Was fully lost after failing my 12th grade due to stupid absence of mind and made crazy mistakes like doing a diploma, who does that, shit. but we learn.
+Was lost to my senses after failing my 12th grade due to an absence of mind(it was almost a taare zameen par scene) and made grave mistakes like doing a diploma, who does that, shit. but we learn.

-Did 5 internships in undergrad in Bangalore, which was accidental as Dad just casually slipped in Bangalore in a conversation, and I searched and applied… just casually, and then I went.
+Did 5 internships in undergrad in Bangalore, which was accidental as Dad just casually slipped in Bangalore in a conversation, and I searched and applied… just casually, and then I went & stayed there for 3 years.
 Scared shitless to take my first flight, and then it dawned on me that I had to stay alone with so many people.
 Made me strong going away for long for the first time.

-School again didn't teach much, all was self-taught, but the exposure of Bangalore was great – attending the meetups there, got used to getting stickers, pens, and free lunch (Pizzas!) and sometimes t-shirts.
+School again didn't teach much, all was self-taught, but the exposure of Bangalore was great – attending the meetups there, got used to getting stickers, pens, books, bottles and free lunch (Pizzas!) and sometimes t-shirts(It was called swag only that time onwards).
 My family still tells me this guy never buys t-shirts.
 Now I don't even buy socks :P

 After all the exposure, internships (2 unpaid and 3 less paid) were in Android app development – those were the rage before AI tools came in.
 Did a bit of ReactJS and web dev here and there.
 Transformers didn't exist, idk why I do this to make myself feel old.